benepass/django-strong-migrations/README.md

 If you set `safety_assured=True` on a migration, **checks are not run on any operation in that migration**.
 You may intend to mark one operation as safe, and miss a warning on another operation.
 Use with caution.

-### Running multiple migrations at once

-If you have an `AlterField` operation that does something dangerous (like add an index), and you run it at the same time as a prior migration that added that field, this state change won't get picked up, and you could run an unsafe migration in prod.

-It's safest to avoid running multiple migrations in the same command if they alter the same field.

 ## Unsafe Migrations

 Potentially dangerous operations: